frodsan/mongoid-minitest/README.md

 At [EpicLabs](https://github.com/epiclabs/), We're migrating all the tests from `rspec` to `minitest`.
 I've been using [mongoid-rspec gem](https://github.com/evansagge/mongoid-rspec) by [evanssage](https://github.com/evansagge).
-So, this gem is heavily inspired in Evan's gem and [minitest-matchers](https://github.com/zenspider/minitest-matchers) by [zenspider](https://github.com/zenspider).
+So, this gem is heavily inspired in Evan's gem and [minitest-matchers](https://github.com/zenspider/minitest-matchers) gem by [zenspider](https://github.com/zenspider).
 We love [minitest](https://github.com/seattlerb/minitest) and we hope that this will be helpful for you.
 Thanks!